What birds eat peanuts?

 How are peanuts grown?

 Peanut plants are annual herbaceous members of the pea family.
 There are two main types: runner and bunch.
 Most peanuts flower 6 to 8 weeks after planting.
-The flowers are produced near the ground on bunch plants and along the vines of runner types.
-While the plants flower above ground, the pods develop below; as the flowers fade, the stem bends downward, carrying the pods to the ground.
-Since peanuts bloom over a period of several weeks, the pods mature at various intervals.
+While the plants flower above ground, the pods develop below.
 Each pod yields 2 to 3 peanuts.

 Where do our wild bird peanuts come from?